izzatrazab/DecodeEfficiency/README.md

 # DecodeEfficiency
-Decode Efficiency is a blog website consist of svelte mini projects that I created or cloned.
+Decode Efficiency is a blog website consist of svelte mini projects that I created inspired by other projects that I found interesting.